Traveling with a baby? Check out these baby travel sleep tips to keep everyone’s sleep on track even when you’re not at home!

 Naps can be one of the biggest challenges of traveling with small children.

 Traveling with your baby is not the time to have the highest sleep expectations.
-It is more than okay to schedule a car seat ride around nap time, wear your baby or toddler for a nap, or push a stroller around town while your baby sleeps.
+It is more than okay to schedule a car seat ride around nap time, wear your baby or toddler for a nap, do a contact nap, or push a stroller around town while your baby sleeps.

 Think through your day and how you can get naps on-the-go based on the activities you’ll be doing throughout the day.